THE MOST TRUSTED COPYCAT RECIPES

 Taco Bell Avocado Verde Salsa

-In March 2024, Taco Bell debuted the Cantina Chicken menu, featuring 2 types of tacos, a burrito, a quesadilla, and a chicken bowl, each starring the chain’s new slow-roasted chicken.
-The Mexican chain also introduced avocado salsa made with peppers, tomatillos, lime, cilantro, and avocado as a companion to the latest items.
-But unlike all the other hot sauces, extra packets of the new sauce cost 20 cents each.
-And the 2½ teaspoons of salsa they hold doesn’t go very far.
-But 3½ cups sure does.
+In March 2024, Taco Bell introduced the Cantina Chicken menu, featuring two types of tacos, a burrito, a quesadilla, and a chicken bowl, all showcasing the chain’s new slow-roasted chicken.
+As a companion to the new items, the Mexican chain also unveiled a surprising new avocado salsa made with peppers, tomatillos, and avocado.
+But unlike all the other hot sauces, this one isn’t free.
+The new blister packs cost 20 cents each, and the 2½ teaspoons of salsa they hold doesn’t go very far.
+But the 3½ cups that this recipe makes sure does.

-For my Taco Bell Avocado Verde Salsa copycat recipe, I found there was no need to go through the extra time-consuming step of roasting fresh tomatillos and peppers when canned ingredients worked so great.
-The avocado, lime juice, and cilantro will be fresh, and the dry ingredients, namely the onion and garlic, will rehydrate nicely as the salsa rests.
+For my Taco Bell Avocado Verde Salsa copycat recipe, I discovered there was no need to take the extra time-consuming step of roasting fresh tomatillos and peppers when canned ingredients worked so well.
+The avocado, lime juice, and cilantro will be fresh, and the dry ingredients will rehydrate nicely in the salsa as it rests.

-The first ingredient in Taco Bell’s version is oil, but for our purposes, we can reduce the ratio.
-Taco Bell chefs most likely add all that oil to their salsa to prevent the avocado from oxidizing and turning brown, thereby extending its shelf life.
-The oil has the same function in my version, but I call for ½ cup, which is much less percentage-wise than the real thing.
-The oil will indeed extend the life of your salsa, but feel free to reduce the amount substantially if you plan to eat the salsa within a couple of days and prefer to avoid the added fat.
+The first ingredient in Taco Bell’s version is oil, but we can reduce the amount for our purposes.
+Taco Bell chefs likely add all that oil to their salsa to extend its shelf life.
+The oil serves the same function in my version, but I recommend using ½ cup, which is a considerably smaller proportion than the original.
+The oil will indeed prolong the shelf life of your salsa, but feel free to reduce the amount even further if you plan to consume it quickly and want to limit added fat.

-Followed as written, this recipe makes 3 1/2 cups of salsa or the equivalent of 67 Taco Bell blister packs.
+This recipe makes the equivalent of 67 Taco Bell blister packs of salsa.

 Try more of my Taco Bell copycat recipes here.